Edmund has spent the last ten years working in clinical research. He has written many articles on human anatomy and physiology.

 While gazing into a baby’s eyes, one often wonders whether those icy blue eyes will one day change to another color.

 The Colored Ring of the Eye

 Eye color is displayed by a ring-shaped structure inside the eyeball, the so-called Iris.
-Tissue of the iris contain a brown pigment called melanin.
+The tissue of the iris contains a brown pigment called melanin.
 The amount of melanin in the iris varies a lot from person to person.
 The more melanin a person has, the darker his eyes are.

 Brown eyes have a lot more melanin than green eyes, which in turn have more than blue eyes.
 Melanin production can be further diminished in some individuals and completely absent in albinos.